tbnobody/OpenDTU/README.md

 | 0xe000   | boot_app0.bin          |
 | 0x10000  | firmware.bin           |

-Make sure too uncheck the DoNotChgBbin option.
+Make sure too uncheck the DoNotChgBin option.
 Otherwise you will maybe get errors like "invalid header"

 ## First configuration
 * After the initial flashing of the microcontroller, an Access Point called "OpenDTU-*" is opened.
 The default password is "openDTU42".